 Positive thoughts towards sex

 Your hypnotherapist can also provide positive suggestions to help you focus on pleasurable thoughts and feelings about sex, for a healthy, satisfying sex life.
 One particular method, neuro-linguistic programming (NLP), can help to re-align the mind and remove any self-imposed ‘blockages’.
-If you are experiencing anorgasmia, for instance, your hypnotherapist will help you to keep an open mind and positive outlook, whereby you allow intercourse to naturally progress to orgasm.

 Utilising visualisation techniques will allow you to begin seeing yourself how you want to be or achieving a specific goal.
 Affirmations can also be helpful, to reinforce the image you are focusing on in your mind.